 The 38-mile road to Stewart-Hyder is reputedly more beautiful than anything we have seen thus far.
 It has two glaciers, Bear and Salmon and the Bear River.
 As the name suggests, the Bear River finds the furry critters in abundance.
 We hope they don’t know we’re coming, as we don’t have a good track record.

 Next, we catch a glimpse of Bear River Glacier.
 It is enormous and so close, it is hard to believe.
-Again, this glacier has the icy blue cast to it and has strands of mud and dirt running through it.
-I hate to say this, but in some ways it reminds me of the dirty snow we see along the side of the road in the wintertime after the snowplows have done their job.
-This is much more graceful looking, to be sure.
+Again, this glacier has the icy blue cast to it and

 We set up camp for the night, looking forward to Salmon Glacier tomorrow and lots of bear in the Salmon River.
 Our campground has a sign posted at the entrance, "No tents and no soft-sided trailers."
 Gulp, could this really mean we are in bear country?